milomedia/tilix/services/research.md

 - template: content-block
   headline: Service Catalogue
   text: |-
-    Tilix Research projects involve fact finding, analysis, synthesis and presentations served with dollops of creative thinking.
-Output are powerful and include:
+    Tilix Research projects involve fact finding, analysis and synthesis.
+They deliver reports and presentations which are served with dollops of creative thinking.
+Examples of research projects include:

+    * **Due Diligence**: Enhancing the amount and quality of information available to decision makers before entering into an agreement or contract.
-    * **Due Diligence**: Assessing strengths, weaknesses and value of options available to business management, regulators and investors relating to size, timing and scope.
+    * **Options Analysis**: Listing and valuing options available to business management, regulators and investors relating to opportunities and threats.
-    * **Feasibility Study**: To uncover the strengths and weaknesses of an existing business or proposed venture or project
+    * **Feasibility Study**: Uncovering the practicality of a change to an existing business or a proposed new venture.
     * **Market Insight**: Gathering information about target markets or customers to support the business strategy process or business development activities.
-    * **Meta-analysis**: Statistical analyses that combines the results of multiple scientific or market research studies.
+    * **Meta-analysis**: Statistical analyses that combine the results of multiple studies.
 - template: content-block
   headline: Tilix Research FAQ
   text: |-